Services

 Who is eligible for the 9.1 — Employment and training start up benefit and up front child care costs program?

-To be eligible for the 9.1 — Employment and training start up benefit and up front child care costs program, you must: Eligible member of the benefit unit Costs linked to work or approved activity Child care paid in advance, if applicable
+To be eligible for the 9.1 — Employment and training start up benefit and up front child care costs program, you must: Eligible members of the benefit unit Costs must be reasonably necessary For Up-Front Child Care Benefit, child care must be required in advance in the Director’s opinion

 What expenses are eligible under 9.1 — Employment and training start up benefit and up front child care costs?